pchatham/Backup-GPObjects/README.md

 # Backup-GPObjects
-Powershell function to Backup Group Policy Objects for a Domain or Specific OU
+Powershell script to Backup Group Policy Objects for a Domain or Specific OU

 # Requirements
 - Powershell v4